elections are over, another block's done, freshies and juniors are starting their holidays

 ‘Canterbury, this is Canterbury.
 This train terminates here.’

+The announcer’s voice breaks through to the girl, shakes here back to here and now.
+The door hisses, opens, as a sole passenger walks off the train, trying to minimise his time with the musky mood on the train.
 The girl collects her belongings, fake Gucci handbag with taped up handles, cigarettes and silent mobile phone.
 She stands up, shakes herself taller and left hand pulling a tatty piece of paper from her inside pocket, she smiles to herself as she re-reads the letter.
 Bob’s untidy words conjure up his face, and the map of the route to his pub is clear.
 The bar job will be her new start, away from the boy, Mrs Davies and from the past.

 The girl jumps from the train, clicking heels in time with her clicking lighter.
 Head held high she shakes her hair, pulls her jacket tighter and walks into the mist.